gambitproject/gambit/doc/tools.enumpoly.rst

 digit 0 represents a strategy which is not present.
 Each candidate support is printed with the label "candidate,".

-Note that the subroutine to compute a solution to the system of polynomial equations and inequalities will fail in degenerate cases.
-When the verbose switch `-v` is used, these supports are identified on standard output with the label "singular,".
-It is possible that there exist equilibria, often a connected component of equilibria, on these singular supports.
+The approach of subdividing the space of totally mixed profiles assumes solutions to the system of equations and inequalities are isolated points.
+In the case of degeneracies in the resulting system, When the verbose switch `-v` is used, these supports are identified on standard output with the label "singular,".
+This will occur if there is a positive-dimensional set of equilibria which all share the listed support.
+However, the converse is not true: not all supports labeled as "singular" will necessarily be the support of some set of equilibria.

 .. program:: gambit-enumpoly